-Compiler directives must be written within a directives file.
-Repeat these steps for each individual compiler directive you want to write in a directives file.
+You must write a compiler directive within a directives file.
+You can repeat the following steps for each individual compiler directive that you want to write in a directives file.

 An individual compiler directive is written within a directive block in a directives file.
-See Writing a Directives File.
+See Writing a Directive File.